-What Is a lot?
-A lot references the smallest available trade size that you can place when trading the Forex market.
-Typically, brokers will refer to lots by increments of 1000 or a micro lot.
-It is important to note that lot size directly impacts the risk you are taking.
+When you first get your feet wet with forex training, you'll learn about trading lots.
+A lot references the smallest available trade size that you can place when trading currency pairs on the forex market.
+Typically, brokers will refer to lots by increments of 1,000 or a micro lot.
+It is important to note that the lot size directly impacts and indicates the amount of risk you're taking.

-Therefore, finding the best lot size with a tool like a risk management calculator or something with a desired output can help you determine the desired lot size based on the size of your current accounts, whether practice or live, as well as help you understand the amount you would like to risk.
+Finding the best lot size with a tool like a risk-management calculator or something similar with a desired output can help you determine the best lot size based on your current trading account assets, whether you're making a practice trade or trading live, as well as help you understand the amount you would like to risk.

 Micro lots are the smallest tradable lot available to most brokers.
-A micro lot is a lot of 1000 units of your accounting funding currency.
-If your account is funded in US dollars a micro lot is $1000 worth of the base currency you want to trade.
+A micro lot is a lot of 1,000 units of your account-funding currency.
+If your account is funded in US dollars, this means that a micro lot is $1,000 worth of the base currency you want to trade.
 If you are trading a dollar-based pair, 1 pip would be equal to 10 cents.
-Micro lots are very good for beginners that need to be more at ease while trading.
+Micro lots are very good for beginners that want to keep risk to a minimum while practicing their trading.

 Using Standard Lots

-A standard lot is a 100k unit lot.
+A standard lot is a 100,000-unit lot.
 That is a $100,000 trade if you are trading in dollars.
 The average pip size for standard lots is $10 per pip.
-This is better remembered as a $100 loss when you are only down 10 pips.
+This is better remembered as a $100 loss when you are down just 10 pips.
 Standard lots are for institutional-sized accounts.
 That means you should have $25,000 or more to make trades with standard lots.

 Most forex traders that you come across are going to be trading mini lots or micro lots.
-It might not be glamorous, but keep your lot size within reason for your account size will help you to survive long term.
+It might not feel glamorous, but keeping your lot size within reason relative to your account size will help you preserve your trading capital to continue trading for the long term.

 A Helpful Visualization

-If you have had the pleasure of reading Mark Douglas' Trading In The Zone, you may remember the analogy he provides to traders he has coached that is shared in the book.
-In short, he recommends likening the lot size that you trade and how a market move would affect you to the amount of support you have under you while walking over a valley when something unexpected happens.
+If you have had the pleasure of reading Mark Douglas' Trading In The Zone, you may remember the analogy he provides to traders he has coached, which he shares in the book.
+In short, Douglas recommends likening the lot size that you trade and how market moves would affect you, to the amount of support you have under you while walking over a valley when something unexpected happens.

-When you place an extremely large trade size relative to your accounts, the road gets as narrow as a tightrope wire, such that any small movement in the market much like a gust of wind in the example, could send a trader the point of no return
+When you place an extremely large trade size relative to your account balance, the bridge gets as narrow as a tightrope wire, such that any small movement in the market would be like a gust of wind in the example, and could send a trader the point of no return.